Is it Okay to See a Hearing Professional During COVID-19?

 When you notice problems with your hearing, it’s a big decision to undergo hearing testing.
-However, with the COVID-19 pandemic underway, it can seem like an unsafe time to get your hearing taken care of.
+With the COVID-19 pandemic, it can seem like an unsafe time to get your hearing taken care of.
 The truth is that you can undergo safe testing at our hearing care facility.

 Your Hearing Matters

 Most individuals don’t seek treatment right away when they have trouble hearing.
-Rather, they let it go until they have significant difficulty understanding those around them.
-Letting your hearing loss continue on can lead to a number of mental health conditions.
+They let it go until they have a hard time understanding those around them.
+Letting your hearing loss continue on can lead to many mental health conditions.
 This is due to two main causes.
-First, most patients tend to socially isolate themselves from others because it’s less frustrating than trying to ask people to repeat themselves often.
-Second, the brain becomes less active when it can’t properly interact with the world around it.
+First, most patients tend to isolate themselves from others.
+It’s less frustrating than trying to ask people to repeat themselves often.
+Second, the brain becomes less active when it can’t interact with the world around it.

-Some of the most commonly experienced mental health conditions are depression, cognitive decline, dementia, and social isolation.
-Seeking treatment when you first notice that you’re having a problem is necessary to ensure your overall health and wellness.
-Letting treatment go for even just a couple of months can cause a significant impact on your mental health.
+The most common mental conditions are depression, cognitive decline, dementia, and social isolation.
+Seek treatment when you first notice that you’re having a problem.
+It is necessary to make sure your health and wellness are where they need to be.
+Letting treatment go for even a couple of months can affect your mental health.

 Undergoing A Hearing Test